Bira/octopus-carnival/_posts/2016-10-21-racial-templates.md

 explaining how they avoided the confrontation.
-If it's publicly known that the character avoided their "fate", the positive reputation implied by the Hero advantage can be replaced by a negative reputation for cowardice or laziness instead, giving everyone a -2 Reaction.
-It's worth -10 points, bringing the cost of the lens down to 0.
+If it's publicly known that the character avoided their "fate", the positive reputation implied by the Hero advantage can be replaced by a negative reputation for cowardice or laziness instead, giving everyone a -2 Reaction and worth -10 points.
+Simply removing the Hero advantage brings the cost of the lens down to 0 points.
+Adding the negative Reputation makes it cost -10 points in total.

 There's nothing preventing multiple Arisen PCs from being on the same party!
 Some of them might be old Arisen created in a previous invasion, or the Dragon